Lanjisu internet cafe fire: Background

 Lanjisu ("Blue Speed") internet cafe was an unlicensed two-story establishment located in Haidian, Beijing's university district.
 At the time, illegal internet cafes were common: according to authorities, only 200 out of 2,400 internet cafes in the city had permits.
 The operator was Zheng Wenjing, a 36-year-old engineer, assisted by his girlfriend, Zhang Minmin.

 Two boys, 14-year-old Song and 13-year-old Zhang, confessed to lighting the fire out of revenge after a dispute with staff.
 On television news, one of the boys was shown telling investigators, "I burned the Lanjisu with gasoline because they would not let us play there."
 The boys plotted the arson two weeks in advance.

 Fire

 Song and Zhang purchased 1.8 liters of gasoline from a nearby gas station at 11:00 PM on June 15, a few hours before setting fire to the internet cafe.

-The fire broke out at 2:40 in the morning.
+The fire broke out at 2:40 am.
 At the time, the cafe was crowded.
 Making matters worse, the windows of the cafe had been barred, and there was just one door, which was kept locked.
-The fire was put out by 3:30 AM.
+The fire was put out by 3:30 am.
 The fire claimed 25 lives, and 13 were injured.
 Many of the victims were students from eight nearby universities.
 The fire was the deadliest in Beijing in more than 50 years.